New Year’s Resolutions:

 The Trials and Triumphs of Travel With a Toddler

-PR's, toddlers, hopes and dreams; I'm always running after something
+PR's, 4 children, hopes and dreams; I'm always running after something

 This WordPress.com site is the cat’s pajamas